spiral/docs/odm/oop.md

 ```

 #### Multiple Composition
-In many cases you will need an array compositions of documents.
-To start, let's create a simple `DocumentEntity` we would to store inside the User - "create:entity session -f timeCreated:MongoDate -f accessToken:string":
+In many cases, you will need an array compositions of the documents.
+To start, let's create a simple `DocumentEntity` that we store inside the User - "create:entity session -f timeCreated:MongoDate -f accessToken:string":

 ```php
 class Session extends DocumentEntity